srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

 Clone and Build
 ***************

-srsRAN Project can be built with certain features enabled or disabled.
+|project_name| can be built with certain features enabled or disabled.
 This is done during the build process by using CMake flags and/or by downloading third party dependencies prior to building the code.
 The following sections outline these various build options.

 .. tabs::